All Episodes

 That's why GM had to be bailed out.

-Chrysler did oh.
+Chrysler did it.

 That's why.

-So the purpose of General Motors and Chrysler is to keep Democrat Union players employed.
+So the purpose of General Motors and Chrysler is to keep Democrat union players employed.

-Not when General Motors is being regulated out of business with stupid cafe standards, regulated out of business with uncompetitive wages and health requirements that a competitors are not forced to pay, when the federal government regulates an automobile business out of business and turns them into nothing more than an off-site distribution center for health care, this is what happens.
+Not when General Motors is being regulated out of business with stupid CAFE standards, regulated out of business with uncompetitive wages and health requirements that competitors are not forced to pay.

 If people at the federal government, U.S. Congress, and the EPA had any respect or understanding for what the purpose of an American automobile company was, they'd get the hell out, leave them alone, and they would let the profits of the company take care of paying their Democrat union workers.